Diwali Celebration Presented by The Bellevue Collection

 Located throughout the first level of Bellevue Square

-See beautiful rangoli made from flower petals and sand on display in Bellevue Square from artists of the Seattle Maharashtra Mandal community.
+See beautiful rangoli made from sand on display in Bellevue Square from artists of the Seattle Maharashtra Mandal community.

 Sari (Saree) Display